brainframe-me/dynamodb-titan/README.md

 ### 2.1 dynamodb-local

-- Non needed, since we will use AWS DynamoDB to connect to from titan-on-dynamodb
+- Not needed, since we will use AWS DynamoDB to connect to from titan-on-dynamodb

 ### 2.2 titan-on-dynamodb